firebase/quickstart-nodejs/TUTORIAL.md

 ```
 Now our shopping cart data is secure, and tested.
 If this were a production application, we could add these tests to our CI tests, to have confidence going forward that our shopping cart data would stay secure.

-## Initialize your Firebase project and continue with your own project's Security Rules

-* **One topic** to demonstrate that user can `firebase init`, select their own project, work with their own rules...

-...

-+   When finished, `firebase deploy` to push your modified project files back to production. **Note that the deploy command puts your changes in production, not staging**, so be sure you're happy with changes to your Security Rules or other code before you deploy.

 ## What next?

 OK, so we've: